moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 pytest tests/
 ```

-!!! information Note

-    If you do not have an AWS account, or have not set up Splink to use it, you will need to add
-    `--ignore tests/test_full_example_athena.py` to every `pytest` command you run.

 To run a single test file, append the filename to the `tests/` folder call, for example:
 ```sh
 pytest tests/test_u_train.py